 - If you don’t feel well, or need water please let us know!!!

 I have read all of the rules and regulations for Big Cat Rescue’s summer camp, I agree to abide by these rules, and I want to:

 Big Cat Camp FAQ

 A: You’re right!
 We added Fridays to each week of camp, and we made the days a little longer—9 am to 4 pm.
 This way we can accommodate campers with working parents a little better.
-We are also asking you to drop your child off and pick them up at our main entrance on Easy Street, so as to avoid the difficulties at our back entrance from last year!
+Please drop your child off and pick them up at our main entrance, which is 12802 Easy Street, Tampa, FL 33625

 2. Will my child be petting the cats?

 A: NO. We are a non-contact facility, and even our volunteers and staff do not touch the cats.
 Your child will not have any physical contact with cats at any time.
 The campers will remain behind a fence 3-5 feet off the side of the cages at all times.

 3. Can my child bring their cell phone to use for taking photos?

 A: No. Your child may bring a camera to take photos during camp, and we highly encourage them to do so.
 Please leave cell phones at home, as they are a huge distraction from camp activities and can become a safety hazard.

 4. Can parents observe or participate in any camp activities?